balapradeeps/jenkins/README.md

-# For Security reason you want to change the default Jenkins port:
+# For security reasons, if you want to change the default Jenkins port, you can use this after installation:

 1. **Open Jenkins Configuration File**: